TheTiinko/Radius_PAP_Password_Decryptor/README.md

 4. Fill out the input
 5. Wait for the code to perform the brute force

+NOTE

+Check out the pictures that reference where information in the captured traffic can be found.

 # TODO

 - code currently works only if the user password is less than 16 charaters